 - Do not close old accounts, even if you do not use them: A portion of the credit score depends on the length of your credit history so those favorable aging accounts are helping you.

-- Do not open any new accounts: as too many recent inquiries can negatively affect your score.
+- Do not open any new accounts: Too many recent inquiries can negatively affect your score.

-Simply paying down balances can have an immediate impact on your score but other improvements take time.
+Simply paying down balances can have an immediate impact on your credit score, but other improvements take time.
 Be wary of any service that promises to immediately improve your credit score.

 Long before a buyer makes an offer on their Nashville dream home, they saved money for a down payment.
 Conventional wisdom states that a prospective buyer will have 20 percent of the down payment in cash at the time of closing.
 These funds may come from savings, the sale of securities, gifts from relatives, or a loan from a 401(k).
 Mortgage companies may ask for documents to verify the sources of these funds.

-Don't have 20 percent?
+Don't have 20 percent to pay towards a down payment?
 Many lenders will accept a lesser percentage as long as the buyer agrees to pay private mortgage insurance (PMI) until there is sufficient equity.
-Alternative funding such as an FHA or VA loan requires lower down payments as well.
+Lenders with various loan options can accept down payments as low as 3 percent of a home's price, making the expense of a down payment much more accessible for first-time home buyers.
+Alternative funding such as an FHA, USDA, or VA loan requires lower down payments as well.

-It can be tempting for inexperienced buyers to try to go through the buying process alone, but there are simply far too many potential pitfalls they can experience without the help of a professional.
+It can be tempting for inexperienced buyers to try to go through the home-buying process without a real estate agent, but there are simply far too many potential pitfalls they can experience when attempting to buy alone.
 Your agent will be able to guide you through any tricky situations, including contingencies, negotiations, and contracts that can make or break the deal when approaching closing.
-They will also have the experience of many prior home buyers and sellers to help you zero in on a home that will fit your needs the best.
+They are full of first time home buyer advice, as they have the experience of many prior home buyers and sellers to help you zero in on a home that will fit your needs the best.

-When home shopping, it's easy to get carried away.
-A buyer's list of wants may be extensive, but in the end, he or she will have to choose a home that is well within their financial means.
-Getting pre-approved for a mortgage will give a buyer a sense of how much he or she has to spend when home shopping.
+When home shopping it's easy to get carried away, but you have to stay realistic.
+A buyer's list of wants may be extensive, but in the end, they will have to choose a home that is well within their financial means.
+Getting pre-approved for a mortgage will give a buyer a sense of how much they have to spend when home shopping.
 Understand that changing certain variables like the neighborhood or bowing out of a bidding war can have a significant impact on a home's price.

-Buying a home can be a confusing process for the uninitiated.
+Figuring out how to buy a home or condo for the first time can be a confusing process for the uninitiated.
 Choose a qualified, experienced agent to advocate for you and guide you through every step of the process for a smooth transition into your new home.

 The Ashton Real Estate Group of RE/MAX Advantage